The traumatic brain injury model systems: history and contributions to clinical service and research

 Year, Volume, Issue, Page(s):

-The model systems (MSs) of care for traumatic brain injury (TBI) is a demonstration program started by the National Institute on Disability and Rehabilitatioit Research in 1987 to improve care and outcomes for individuals with TBI, from emergency services through life-long follow-up.
+The model systems (MSs) of care for traumatic brain injury (TBI) is a demonstration program started by the National Institute on Disability and Rehabilitation Research in 1987 to improve care and outcomes for individuals with TBI, from emergency services through life-long follow-up.
 Over the next 20 years, the program increased in size, and the emphasis shifted from demonstration to research.
 The focal point of that research is the National Data Base, a longitudinal database including nearly 9000 individuals who were admitted for inpatient acute TBI rehabilitation.
-In addition to preinjury, injury, acute care, and rehabilitation information, the database includes reports of outcomes at I, 2.
-5, 10, 15, etc, years postinjwy.
+In addition to preinjury, injury, acute care, and rehabilitation information, the database includes reports of outcomes at 1, 2, 5, 10, 15, etc, years postinjury.
 The National Data Base criteria, main contents, and mechanisms used to improve data quantity and quality are described.
 The MSs' other research is described: local (site-specific), module, and collaborative, with illustrative glimpses of the content.
-The impact of the TBI MSs program, through dissemination, knowledge translation, training of clinicians and researchers, as well as consuttingwith policy makers, administrators, clinicians, and researchers is discussed.
-Keywords: care systems, government support, history, traumatic brain injuries, rehabilitation, research
+The impact of the TBI MSs program, through dissemination, knowledge translation, training of clinicians and researchers, as well as consulting with policy makers, administrators, clinicians, and researchers is discussed.

 Some items may be available for document delivery from the National Rehabilitation Information Center.
 Make a note of the title and any accession number and contact NARIC at 800-346-2742 to request a copy.
 There is a charge for document delivery from the NARIC collection.